 Jessica Chastain was not having Trump's alleged restrictions on National Parks employees' ability to tweet.

-In January 2017, Trump reportedly restricted the National Parks Service from tweeting about his inauguration's crowd size.
+Trump reportedly restricted the National Parks Service from tweeting about his inauguration's crowd size.
 The parks team later retracted their retweet of a side-by-side comparison between Obama and Trump's inauguration crowd size.
 Chastain called out Trump for trying to suppress his employees' Twitter access, having voiced concerns about the organization's ability to disseminate accurate information about climate change.

 Chrissy Teigen has a long history of not taking any sh*t when it comes to Trump.